ROSS Index Methodology

 We chose “stars” because it allows for a reasonable comparison between various repos using the same scale while showing trending open-source products.
 There is no perfect business metric for open-source software — all have their flaws.
 For instance, “contributors” are good for comparing “apples to apples” (e.g. databases), but can barely be used for different categories of software.
 Stars seem the best single metric for index purposes.

-We measure the relative growth of stars (not the absolute one) because it shifts focus from established open-source champions to interesting newcomers in the developer community.
+We measure the relative growth of stars (and not absolute) because it shifts focus from established open-source champions to interesting newcomers in the developer community.
 GitHub has network effects, so it is easier to acquire stars for already well-starred repos.
 But this index is about startups!

 Calculation approach